beaubreedlove/FantasyFootball/rules.md

         1. After week 15, any players remaining in the playoffs may renegotiate the prizes for 1st through 4th place provided that the new prize distribution is proposed to the commissioner by the highest seeded remaining manager and all other remaining managers accept.
 1.  <a id="moves">Moves</a>
     1. Moves are defined as player adds, trades, and drops.
-    1. A player may not be added from waivers by the same team that dropped him immediately before the waiver period began.
-        1. The team who dropped the player must wait until the waiver period ends before placing a claim on the dropped player.
     1. Players may only be dropped by a manager if the manager intends to immediately replace the slot on his or her roster.
     1.  <a id="trades">Trades</a>
         1. Trade deadline